Incarceration to College

 partnership with Laney’s Restoring Our Communities to support community college students

-with in person and online classes and The Alameda Office of Education to provide college
+with in person and online classes and The Alameda County Office of Education to provide college

 readiness credit bearing classes through the ITC Program.